 - We'll reach out to you within 24 hours for confirmation and payment

-- Once payment is received, we'll send you the comprehensive report within 2 days
+- Once payment is received, we'll send you the comprehensive report within 2 business days

 - For each unit, you'll get a detailed analysis of how sunlight enters your future home throughout the year — along with the pros and cons of its sun exposure so you can weigh comfort, cooling needs, and natural light preferences.